New Zealand National Anthem - the unofficial one.

 Then listen to the song, called 'Pokarekare Ana', found HERE.
 Please be patient, it might take awhile for the video to start.

-The origin of the song is widely accepted as being a love song, written by a homesick Māori soldier from the trenches of the 1914 - 1918 World War.
+The origin of the song is widely accepted as being a love song, written by a homesick Māori soldier from the trenches of the 1914 - 1918 World War in Europe.
 It's addressed to his sweetheart back in New Zealand.

 For New Zealanders living overseas (of which I am one) this beautiful song delivers a powerful emotional punch, often reducing us to tears of sudden homesickness.
 Similar perhaps to the effect on Americans of hearing 'America The Beautiful' or 'This Land is Your Land' in the course of their travels.